About Conall Boyle:

 Emigrated to Birmingham UK to work for four years in production engineering at the Lucas car parts factories.

-Then for 34 years, lecturing in Statistics and Economics at what was eventually called University of Central England in Birmingham.
+Then for 34 years, lecturing in Statistics and Economics at what was eventually called Birmingham City University.

 B Sc Economics (London external 1972), M Sc in Industrial Statistics (Aston 1980), M Soc Sci (by thesis, Birmingham 1991) on 'Housebuilding Quality'.